New announcement. Learn more

 • Night splints or toe spacers – provide temporary relief but do not correct bone alignment

-• Referral for surgery – considered if pain is severe or footwear is intolerable, with procedures including osteotomy (bone realignment), bunionectomy, or joint fusion or replacement in advanced arthritis
+• Referral for surgery – considered if pain is severe or footwear is intolerable.
+Procedures may include osteotomy (bone realignment), bunionectomy, or joint fusion/replacement in advanced arthritis

 Symptoms